ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 3. **COBIT 5 Assessor**

-###### Note: the certification does not have a validation date and has a 50% correction for approvement.
+###### Note: the certification does not have a revalidation date and has a 50% correction for approvement.

 There is a set of tasks that are inherent to the scope of IT operations, and that should be addressed with high priority: